-Anti-abortion protester Al Garcia, right, pleads with a patient as another dressed as the Grim Reaper, left, looks on at the Rocky Mountain Planned Parenthood clinic in Denver on Wednesday, June 28, 2000.
-The U.S. Supreme Court upheld Colorado "bubble" law which requires protesters to keep a distance of 8-feet from patients and staff members at abortion clinics.
+Anti-abortion protester Al Garcia, right, pleads with a patient as another protestor dressed as the Grim Reaper, left, looks on at the Rocky Mountain Planned Parenthood clinic in Denver in 2000.
+The U.S. Supreme Court upheld a Colorado law prohibiting protestors outside health facilities from approaching patients.
 (AP Photo/Ed Andrieski, used with permission from the Associated Press)

 The Supreme Court in Hill v.
-Colorado (2000) ruled as constitutional a 1993 state statute regulating protestors outside of health facilities because it did not regulate speech, but rather where some speech may occur.
+Colorado (2000) upheld a 1993 state statute regulating protestors outside health facilities because it did not regulate speech, but rather only regulated where some speech may occur.

 Leila Hill and other “sidewalk counselors” who protested abortion at clinics filed suit, challenging the statute as a violation of their First Amendment right to free speech.
 The trial court granted summary judgment for the state, and the Colorado Court of Appeals affirmed, ruling that the statute’s restrictions were content neutral because they targeted no specific group.
 The Supreme Court of Colorado declined to hear the case.
 The petitioners appealed to the U.S. Supreme Court, which vacated the lower judgment without opinion and remanded the case to the Colorado Court of Appeals.
 The court of appeals again upheld the statute, as did the Supreme Court of Colorado, and the protesters once again appealed to the U.S. Supreme Court.

 Court said statute did not violate First Amendment